-Qurbani is also referred to as the Sunna of Ibrahim in many texts.
-It follows the true story of father and son, Ibrahim and Ismail, and their unflinching loyalty and devotion to Allah (SWT).
-The story serves as a means of motivation, education and inspiration to millions of Muslims around the world today.
-Here, we will talk about this story at length.
+The Qurbani account, which is found in the Qu’ran 37:102-110, follows the true story of father and son, Ibrahim (AS) and Ismail (AS), and their unflinching loyalty and devotion to Allah (SWT).
+The story serves as a symbol of submission and a means of motivation, education and inspiration to millions of Muslims around the world today.
+Here, we will talk about this episode at length.

 Ibrahim (AS) did as Ismail (AS) had said.
-Blindfolded and with the knife in his hands, he did as Allah SWT had asked of him.
+Blindfolded and with the knife in his hands, he did as Allah (SWT) had asked of him.
 When he took the blindfold off, to his surprise, he saw the body of a dead ram in front of him.
 Ismail (AS) was completely unharmed standing right next to him.
-At first he thought that something had gone horribly wrong and that he had disobeyed the order of his Creator.
+At first, he thought that something had gone horribly wrong and that he had disobeyed the order of his Creator.
 But then he heard a voice telling him that Allah (SWT) looks after his followers and that he need not worry.

 A divine miracle had taken place.
 Ibrahim (AS) and Ismail (AS) had just passed a difficult test from Allah (SWT).

 Since then, every year, during the month of Dhul Hijjah, the last month of the holy calendar, Muslims from around the world perform Qurbani to remember what Ibrahim (AS) did.
 We use his deed to inspire devotion, obedience, and submission in our own lives.
 Muslims sacrifice animals (preferably a goat, cow or camel) using special rules and practices, in memory of Prophet Ibrahim's (AS) sacrifice.